jayway/cljwordgraph/README.md

 		1 failures, 0 errors.
 4. Edit the `test/cljwordgraph/test/core.clj` file.
 5. In the test, change `false` to `true`.
-6. From the command line, run 'lein test' again.
+6. From the command line, run `lein test` again.
 You should see:

 		Testing cljwordgraph.test.core
 		Ran 1 tests containing 1 assertions.